Features

 Friendly

 Developing trading algorithms requires a lot of different skills.
-You need to know of course a lot about trading itself, but also programming and even a bit of statistics comes in handy.
+You need to know, of course, a lot about trading itself.
+But also programming and even a bit of statistics comes in handy.
 Roboquant tries to cater for both experienced and less experienced users and make it as user-friendly as possible without sacrificing the other objectives.

 Trading specific Domain Model

-Rather than having a generic framework where you still have to code a lot to make it usable, roboquant approach is that of a trading specific domain model.
-For example, you can easily work with monetary amounts:
+Rather than having a generic framework where you still have to code a lot to make it usable, roboquant approach is that of providing a trading-specific domain model.

 val wallet = 100.EUR + 20.USD + 1_000.JPY